Important Note: This article was last updated on 13 January 2021.

-It is useful to look to other countries who are further along the curve to get a sense of how funerals in this pandemic have been handled in different parts of the world.
+It is useful to look to other countries to get a sense of how funerals in this pandemic have been handled in different parts of the world.

-In the most extreme case, Italy has announced a blanket ban on all public gatherings, including funerals.
+In one of the most extreme cases, Italy announced a blanket ban on all public gatherings, including funerals.
 However, despite this, some Italians ignored the ban on funerals.
 In Sicily, a procession of 48 mourners was moving through the streets of Proto Empedocle when police were alerted by a passerby.
 Each of these mourners faced the possibility of a fine of 206 euros and even jail for up to 3 months.

 In the US, President Donald Trump recommended that Americans avoid gatherings of more than 10 people.
 However, this was only a recommendation and funerals with greater numbers of mourners still proceeded.

 Austria restricted gatherings to 5 or less people, and similar restrictions have followed for some other European countries.

-While at this stage it appears unlikely, if a ban on funerals comes into force, the funeral will just be arranged with the funeral director and a priest for the last rites present.
+While at this stage it appears unlikely, if a ban on funerals were to come into force, the funeral will just be arranged with the funeral director and a priest for the last rites present.
 In practice, these funerals would essentially be non-attended burials and cremations.

 Fortunately, in Australia, we have only had a relatively small number of deaths due to COVID-19.
 However, under the Federal Government’s worst-case scenario, it is estimated that the number of Australian deaths from coronavirus could be up to 150,000.

 While this forecast is a worst-case scenario and it appears that we will avoid this outcome, it does raise the question of how people who have died from coronavirus will be treated by the funeral industry.